cjsheets/mkdocs-rtd-dropdown/README.md

 ### File Structure

 Right now, your documentation can only use the first two file levels.
-I'm working on adding support for a 3rd level of file nesting.
+I'm working on adding support for a 3rd level.

 ![Code structure](docs/img/level-example.png)